Frederick the Great: War of the Austrian Succession

 By 1743, the Austrians had subdued Bavaria and driven the French out of Bohemia.
 Frederick strongly suspected Maria Theresa would resume war in an attempt to recover Silesia.
 Accordingly, he renewed his alliance with France and preemptively invaded Bohemia in August 1744, beginning the Second Silesian War.
 In late August 1744, Frederick's army had crossed the Bohemian frontier, marched directly to Prague, and laid siege to the city, which surrendered on 16 September 1744 after a three-day bombardment.
 Frederick's troops immediately continued marching into the heart of central Bohemia, but Saxony had now joined the war against Prussia.
 Although the combined Austrian and Saxon armies outnumbered Frederick's forces, they refused to directly engage with Frederick's army, harassing his supply lines instead.
-Eventually, Frederick was forced to withdraw to Silesia as winter approached.
-In the interim, Frederick also successfully claimed his inheritance to the minor territory of East Frisia on the North Sea coast of Germany, occupying the territory after its last ruler died without issue in 1744.
+Frederick was forced to withdraw to Silesia as winter approached.
+In the interim, Frederick successfully claimed his inheritance to the minor territory of East Frisia on the North Sea coast of Germany, occupying the territory after its last ruler died without issue in 1744.

 In January 1745, the Holy Roman Emperor Charles VII of Bavaria died, taking Bavaria out of the war and allowing Maria Theresa's husband Francis of Lorraine to be eventually elected Holy Roman Emperor.
 Now able to focus solely on Frederick's army, the Austrians, who were reinforced by the Saxons, crossed the mountains to invade Silesia.
 After allowing them across, Frederick pinned them down and decisively defeated them at the Battle of Hohenfriedberg on 4 June 1745.
 Frederick subsequently advanced into Bohemia and defeated a counterattack by the Austrians at the Battle of Soor.
-Frederick then turned towards Dresden when he learned the Saxons were preparing to march on Berlin.
+Frederick then turned toward Dresden when he learned the Saxons were preparing to march on Berlin.
 However, on 15 December 1745, Prussian forces under the command of Leopold of Anhalt-Dessau soundly defeated the Saxons at the Battle of Kesselsdorf.
-After linking up his army with Leopold's, Frederick occupied the Saxon capitol of Dresden, forcing the Saxon elector, Augustus III, to capitulate.
+After linking up his army with Leopold's, Frederick occupied the Saxon capital of Dresden, forcing the Saxon elector, Augustus III, to capitulate.

-Once again, Frederick's victories on the battlefield compelled his enemies to sue for peace.
 Under the terms of the Treaty of Dresden, signed on 25 December 1745, Austria was forced to adhere to the terms of the Treaty of Breslau giving Silesia to Prussia.
 It was after the signing of the treaty that Frederick, then 33 years old, first became known as "the Great".